Lodge: A Coarse to Fine Diffusion Network for Long Dance Generation Guided by the Characteristic Dance Primitives

 \section{Conclusion and Limitation}

 In this work, we introduce Lodge, a two-stage coarse-to-fine diffusion network, and propose characteristic dance primitives as intermediate-level representations for the two diffusion models.
-Lodge has been extensively evaluated through user studies and standard metrics, achieving state-of-the-art results.
+Lodge has been extensively evaluated through user studies and standard metrics.
 Our generated samples demonstrate that Lodge can parallelly generate dances that conform to choreographic rules while preserving local details and physical realism.
 However, our method currently cannot generate dance movements with hand gestures or facial expressions, which are also crucial for performances.
-We are excited to see the possibility of long-duration full-body dance generation in the future.
+This limitation opens avenues for future research.